globalbioticinteractions/globalbioticinteractions.github.io/contribute.md

 1. In case you are publishing a (data) paper that contains species interaction data, cite [Poelen et al. 2014](http://dx.doi.org/10.1016/j.ecoinf.2014.08.005).
 The GloBI citation help us to easily find your paper and make the published data easy to access.
 1. In case the data is not (yet) web accessible, please [open an issue](https://github.com/jhpoelen/eol-globi-data/issues/new) describe the dataset and we can have a discussion on how to make the data available through GloBI.

-Since the automated updates occur on a daily basis, it may take a day or two for updates or corrections to be available through GloBI and related libraries like [rglobi](http://github.com/ropensci/rglobi).
+As the automated updates occur on a daily basis, it may take a day or two for updates or corrections to be available through GloBI and related libraries like [rglobi](http://github.com/ropensci/rglobi).
 For more information, see [Poelen et al. 2014](http://dx.doi.org/10.1016/j.ecoinf.2014.08.005), [GloBI homepage](http://globalbioticinteractions.org).

+## Contribute Code

+Improve GloBI by contributing to [rglobi](https://github.com/ropensci/rglobi), [elton](https://github.com/globalbioticinteractions/elton), [this website](https://github.com/globalbioticinteractions/globalbioticinteractions.github.io) or [data crunching libraries](https://github.com/jhpoelen/eol-globi-data).

+## Donate

+Considering to donating man hours, server space and data storage to help make GloBI more useful and resilient?
+Please contact the main author of [2014 GloBI paper](https://doi.org/10.1016/j.ecoinf.2014.08.005).